11 Finding Your Future

 Despite their Americentric approach, these articles raise important points.
 Many of them claim that while hiring is broken, they’ve got a solution to fix it.
 There’s no escaping the fact that the personnel an organisation chooses to hire is one of the most important decisions it can make.
 Consequently, hiring the wrong people can lead to all sorts of (expensive) problems.
 Unfortunately, it seems likely that important decisions on hiring will remain complicated, time consuming and error-prone.

 So beware of broken recruitment practices.
-Hiring is broken.
-Recruitment can be biased, bureaucratic, discriminatory, expensive, inefficient and painful for many people.
+Hiring is broken, don’t hold your breath waiting for it to be fixed.
+Recruitment can be biased, bureaucratic, discriminatory, labour intensive, expensive, inefficient and painful for many people.
 It can be unfair and doesn’t always select the best candidates for the post anyway.
 Hiring is not just unncessarily unpleasant for you, it’s the same for employers too.
 Knowing this will help you prepare for its many limitations and be patient.
+Stay on the bus.

-Finding employers that you are interested in and submitting high quality job applications takes lots of time.
-Many students under estimate the time needed to job hunt.
-It can be a very time consuming process for everyone, both employers and candidates alike, see figure 11.17.
+Finding employers that you are interested in and submitting high quality job applications to them takes lots of time.
+Many students under estimate the time needed to job hunt and apply.
+It can be a very time-consuming and painfully bureaucratic process for everyone, both employers and candidates alike, see figure 11.18.

 Playing the game of job hunting can be a big drain on your time and some time wasting is unfortunately inevitable.
 Employers will waste some of your valuable time and you’ll probably waste some of theirs too.
 Beware of the recruitment time sink.
+Unlike gaming, the bureaucratic time sink of recruitment can be harder to enjoy.
 Public domain image of a DualShock PlayStation controller by Evan Amos on Wikimedia Commons w.wiki/3VFp adapted using the Wikipedia app

-Figure 11.17: Playing the game of job hunting can be a big drain on your time and some time wasting is unfortunately inevitable.
+Figure 11.18: Playing the game of job hunting can be a big drain on your time and some time wasting is unfortunately inevitable.
 Employers will waste some of your valuable time and you’ll probably waste some of theirs too.
 Beware of the recruitment time sink.
+Unlike gaming, the bureaucratic time sink of recruitment can be harder to enjoy.
 Public domain image of a DualShock PlayStation controller by Evan Amos on Wikimedia Commons w.wiki/3VFp adapted using the Wikipedia app

 Even after you have managed to: